clear-code/libreoffice-export-all-to-csv/README.md

 # ExportAllToCsv

-This is an addon for LibreOffice/OpenOffice.org to export all worksheets of a spreadsheet to multiple CSV files.
+This is an addon for LibreOffice/OpenOffice.org Calc to export all worksheets of a spreadsheet to multiple CSV files.

 ## Installation